Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/index.rst

 4. `Tune with RAY <intro_tune.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we show the interface on how to do hyper-parameter with the help of RAY, and how to config the search space.
+This section shows the interface on how to do hyper-parameter with the help of RAY, and how to config the search space.

 5. `Evaluation on Existing Datasets <intro_evaluation.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we introduce how to evaluate configured method on configured datasets.
+This section introduces how to evaluate method on datasets with configuration.

 Toolbox Reference